indygreg/PyOxidizer/docs/config.rst

 project.
 Pre-built distributions are available at https://github.com/indygreg/python-build-standalone/releases.

-A distribution is defined by a location and a hash.
+A distribution is defined by a target triple, location and a hash.
 The location is defined by one of the following keys in this section:

 local_path
    Local filesystem path containing zstandard-compressed tar archive.